The Seduction of Joe Tynan

 The Seduction of Joe Tynan is a 1979 American political drama film directed by Jerry Schatzberg, and produced by Martin Bregman.
 The screenplay was written by Alan Alda, who also played the title role.

 The film stars Alda, Barbara Harris, and Meryl Streep, with Rip Torn, Melvyn Douglas, Charles Kimbrough, and Carrie Nye.
-Meryl Streep said that she was on "automatic pilot" during filming because she went to work not long after the death of her lover, John Cazale, adding that she got through the process with Alda's support.
+Streep said that she was on "automatic pilot" during filming because she went to work not long after the death of her lover, John Cazale, adding that she got through the process with Alda's support.

 Plot summary

 Joe Tynan is a liberal U.S. senator from New York with possible presidential ambitions.
-For the time being, he is weighing the nomination of a potential Supreme Court justice, with the elderly Sen. Birney urging him strongly to support the nominee.
+For the time being, he is weighing the nomination of a potential Supreme Court justice with the elderly Sen. Birney urging him strongly to support the nominee.

-Tynan is married, with two children, and his frequent work-related absence is an occupational hazard tolerated by wife Ellie, who is busy studying for a new career as a therapist.
+Tynan is married, with two children and his frequent work-related absence is an occupational hazard tolerated by wife Ellie, who is busy studying for a new career as a therapist.
 When he travels to Louisiana to investigate the nominated judge, he encounters labor lawyer Karen Traynor, who knows of evidence revealing the nominee to be unfit.
 As they spend time together, Tynan and Karen (who is also married) begin a romantic affair.

 While back in Washington, D.C., engaging in a friendly rivalry with Southern senator Kittner and preparing for the party's upcoming national convention, Tynan begins to realize that Sen. Birney is suffering from a form of early dementia.
 Ellie, meanwhile, discovers Tynan's relationship with Karen, causing considerable friction at home.
-Tynan breaks off the affair, and makes amends to his wife as he delivers a speech at the convention.
+Tynan breaks off the affair and makes amends to his wife as he delivers a speech at the convention.